mozilla/bigquery-etl/docs/cookbooks/backfilling_a_table.md

 The `backfill.yaml` entry is still read from the repo as usual; only the BigQuery locations are redirected.
 Without `--target`, behavior is unchanged (production backfill).

+`query.py` (python script) backfills do not support `--target`.
+A python-script backfill's destination is baked into the entry's `query_script_args` at create time and is not redirected, so running one under `--target` is rejected to avoid writing to the production staging table.
+This limitation is tracked in https://mozilla-hub.atlassian.net/browse/DENG-10054.

 ## Initiating the backfill:

 1. Create a backfill schedule entry to (re)-process data in your table: